- 2 (15 oz) canscannellini (white kidney) beans

 2 (15 oz) cans cannellini (white kidney) beans

-- 8Trim off and discard the root ends of the garlic; peel and mince or press the garlic.
+- 9Trim off and discard the root end of the garlic; peel and mince or press the garlic.

 4 cloves garlic

-- 10Add the garlic and crushed red pepper to the skillet and stir until fragrant, 15-30 seconds.
+- 10Add the minced garlic and crushed red pepper to the saucepan; cook, stirring constantly, until fragrant, 15 to 30 seconds.

 1 oz Parmesan cheese